TongTungGiang/NetspeakUE4/Documentation/Progress.md

         - Not sure why when I use this code, the player stops moving.
 Will investigate tomorrow: `if (Target) SetActorLocation(Target->GetActorLocation());`
     - *Side notes*: Currently I'm grouping source code files into task folder, eg Farming, Moving..., because that's the way I work in Unity.
 If this is not a recommended folder structure, please make a comment and I appreciate that :)

+#### Friday, 21th June 2019
+- 14.30: Had an hour of free time at work after the lunch break.
+Decided to continue working on the marker mechanics.
+The bug turned out to be the physics settings blocks player's movement.
+Disable collision of marker actor in C++ constructor then things are fine.
+    - Got a moment of confusion in debugging because instructions keep running around (_randomly_?), not sequentially as I expected.
+Local variable values are also messed up => That was caused by binary optimization, switched to _DebugGame Editor_ instead of _Development Editor_ makes the debugger works as expected.
+Thank you StackOverflow!
+    - The basic idea for the mechanics:
+        - I use player forward direction to decide which slot to put the marker.
+        - A static const array in the cpp file is used to store allowed direction (currently just Forward/Backward and Left/Right, but we can easily add other directions if the situation needs, while still being by the vector athrimetic).
+        - Dot product operation is used to see which direction is "closest" to where the player is heading at right now.
+        - Things still don't work correctly with negative direction cases, gonna check them out this evening.